ermouth/couchbox/README.md

 Fields `.headers` and `.docs` are optional.
 Code and body are sent to a client only if all docs were saved successfully.
 [More about saving docs](#saving-docs).

-If there were any errors during saving docs, a client receives `500` response.
+If there were any errors during saving docs, client receives `500` response.

 ### Api and workers